ncats/gsrs3-main-deployment/products/README.md

 ```
 That way, the first time you run this service, Hibernate will create the data structures necessary
 to hold your data.
 As a test, you can hit the URL `http://localhost:8084/api/v1/products` in your browser.

-It should show
+Without error, it should show:
 ```
 {"total":0,"count":0,"skip":0,"top":10,"content":[]}
 ```
-Without error.

 Once the tables have been created, change the settings to
 ```
 spring.jpa.hibernate.ddl-auto=none